 But they faced an unexpected challenge: there was no research about how people responded to different communications.
 No one really knew what worked.
-So Che and Joe, soon joined by Anthony Bellotti (now a Faunalytics board member) set out to do that research.
-They started by forming Faunalytics, then known as the Faunalytics, in 2000.
+So Che and Joe, soon joined by Anthony Bellotti set out to do that research.
+They started by forming Faunalytics, then known as the Humane Research Council, in 2000.

 Guided by Knowledge